xiaoxian006/Drift/README.md

-# PerformanceTestKit
+# Drift
+##What's Drift
-A Java PerformanceTest Kit
+　　Drift is a Java PerformanceTest Kit.It's started from one